What does it mean?

 - Inclusive communication refers to sharing information in a way that everyone can understand.
 It involves understanding that people have different communication needs in order to access and understand information equally.

-- It also involves staying current on how to respectfully refer to a person who experiences a disability in your company’s communications.
+- It also involves staying current on how to respectfully refer to a person who experiences disability in your company’s communications.

 - Experiences low vision, partial sight or blindness